 What are spiders?

 Spiders, like many insects, are regular visitors to our yards and homes.
-But, spiders are actually arachnids and are considered beneficial because of the number of insects they feed on- helping to control their populations.
+However, spiders are actually arachnids and are considered beneficial because of the number of insects they feed on, helping to control their populations.

-Spiders tend to be favored by gardeners and farmers because they help to reduce populations of insects that feed on and damage their crops and plants.
-But, when they live near or in our homes, spiders and their fast movement tend to startle people, making them unwanted pests.
+Spiders tend to be favored by gardeners and farmers because they help to reduce populations of insects that feed on and damage their crops and plants, but when they live near or inside our homes, spiders and their fast movement tend to startle people, making them unwanted pests.

 Are spiders dangerous?

-While most spiders are harmless in the United States, there are two spiders that we need to avoid and make sure they aren’t living on your property, near you, your kids, or your pets- the black widow spider and the brown recluse spider.
+While most spiders are harmless in the United States, there are two spiders that you need to avoid and make sure aren’t living on your property, near you, your kids, or your pets?—the black widow spider and the brown recluse spider.
 Both spiders received their label of “dangerous” because they have venom strong enough to cause harm to people.
-Harmless, nuisance spiders have the ability to bite, but their venom isn’t strong enough to cause major problems except for some pain and swelling around the bite site.
+Harmless, nuisance spiders have the ability to bite, but their venom isn’t strong enough to cause major health problems except for some pain and swelling around the bite site.

 Why do I have a spider problem?